 - Variable monthly expenses (e.g. groceries, electric bill)

 - Sinking funds—expenses that don’t occur every month, like car repair (which might run you $1K-$2K per year over the life of the car)

 - Fun stuff/wish list—a place to put long-term savings for future fun (like a vacation)

 But those high-level budget categories aren’t where the nitty-gritty details go.
 Below the high-level categories sit detailed sub-categories.

-Personally, I use 29 detailed budget categories.
+Personally, I use 29 detailed budget categories (I’ll list them at the end of the post).
 These include traditional categories like groceries and mortgage and include unique categories like blog expenses and dog stuff.